Giorgio Napolitano: Early life

 Napolitano was born in Naples, Campania, on 29 June 1925.
 His father, Giovanni, was a liberal lawyer and poet.
-His mother, Carolina (Bobbio), a descended from a noble Piedmontese family.
+His mother, Carolina (Bobbio), descended from a noble Piedmontese family.
 Napolitano studied at the Classical Lyceum Umberto I, graduating in 1941.
-That year, his family moved to Padua and he was graduated to the lyceum Titus Livius.
+That year, his family moved to Padua, and he graduated from the lyceum Titus Livius.
 In 1942, he matriculated at the University of Naples Federico II, studying law.
 During this period, Napolitano adhered to the local Fascist University Groups (Gruppi Universitari Fascisti), where he met his core group of friends, who shared his opposition to Italian fascism.
 As he would later state, the group "was in fact a true breeding ground of anti-fascist intellectual energies, disguised and to a certain extent tolerated".

-An enthusiast of the theatre since secondary school, during his university years he contributed a theatrical review to the IX Maggio weekly magazine and had small parts in plays organized by the Gioventù Universitaria Fascista itself.
+An enthusiast of the theatre since secondary school, during his university years, he contributed a theatrical review to the IX Maggio weekly magazine and had small parts in plays organized by the Gioventù Universitaria Fascista itself.
 He played in a comedy by Salvatore Di Giacomo at Teatro Mercadante in Naples.
 Napolitano dreamt of being an actor and spent his early years performing in several productions at the Teatro Mercadante.
 He also loved reading the poetry of Giuseppe Ungaretti, Eugenio Montale, and Salvatore Quasimodo.

 Napolitano has often been cited as the author of a collection of sonnets in Neapolitan dialect published under a pseudonym, Tommaso Pignatelli, and entitled Pe cupià 'o chiarfo ("To Mimic the Downpour").
 He denied this in 1997 and on the occasion of his presidential election, when his staff described the attribution of authorship to Napolitano as a "journalistic myth".
 He published his first acknowledged book, entitled Movimento Operaio e Industria di Stato ("Workers' Movement and State Industry"), in 1962.